 Wait for the syncing process to finish, then unplug the device from the computer.

-How to back up your iPhone in macOS Catalina
+How to back up your iPhone without iTunes

 To create a local backup file of the connected iPhone or iPad on your Mac, which contains (among other things) all of your settings, files and app data, follow the steps below.